April 2026

 The question

-Two benchmarks, paired significance tests, and a mechanical check on pass@k say it reasons differently.
+Two benchmarks, paired significance tests, and a mechanical check on pass@k (the chance that at least one of k sampled attempts is correct) say it reasons differently.
 Each panel sample covers more of the solution surface than each thinking sample.
 Successive panel samples add more marginal coverage than successive thinking samples.
 Same coin, two sides: search that's wider per sample and compounds over k.
 The cost is single-shot accuracy.
 Every property that depends on sampling more than once moves the other way.

 The backbone